 We process eligible applications in the order they are received.
 The first good application we receive for a dog is the one that will be offered a meet & greet first.
 It is very important that the information you provide on your application is accurate and truthful, because if we cannot reach your vet or landlord to verify, we may move on to the next applicant.

 Can I come visit a dog I saw online?

-No. We are a foster home based rescue, which means all of our adoptable dogs live in foster homes with families until they are adopted.
+Not unless we are having a public event.
+We are a foster home based rescue, which means all of our adoptable dogs live in foster homes with families until they are adopted.
 We do not have a shelter or kennel like some rescues.
 We don't feel a shelter or kennel environment is a good environment for our dogs.
 This also means that in order to meet an adoptable dog, you must fill out an application and be approved to adopt before we can arrange a meet & greet.
 Once approved, one of our adoption team members will contact you to arrange a home visit and we will bring the dog to meet you and your family.

 I live over 2 hours from Dayton.
 Why won't you adopt to me?

 Our rescue is comprised solely of volunteers.
-No one, not our adoption team, our fosters, or our Directors collect any sort of payment for the work they do with the rescue.
+No one, not our adoption team, our fosters, or our Director collect any sort of payment for the work they do with the rescue.
 This includes reimbursement for gas.
 Therefore, we cannot ask our adoption volunteers to drive more than 2 hours one way to perform home visits, and we require home visits for all of our dogs to make sure they are going to safe homes.
 If you live outside of our adoption radius, we encourage you to find a shelter or rescue closer to you.
 You can get a good list here.

 I have a dog that I cannot keep anymore/I found a dog.
 Can you take it?